kathangabani-nyu/MLOps-Project-Group-20/README.md

+# Transcept
-# EduPulse: LoRA Fine-tuned Summarization and QA for Lecture Transcripts
+#LoRA Fine-tuned Summarization and QA for Lecture Transcripts

 ## Goal